melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 let homeRoute = route ~__type:"GET" ~path:"/" ~action:(fun _ -> Js.log "Home") ()
 ```

-We get the following JavaScript, which does not include the `options`
+We get the following JavaScript, which does not include the `options` field
-field since its argument wasn't present:
+since its argument wasn’t present:

 ```javascript
 var homeRoute = {